silverstripe/addons.silverstripe.org/README.md

 of modules to work with.

 1. `framework/sake dev/tasks/UpdateSilverStripeVersionsTask`: Updates the available SilverStripe versions.
-2. `framework/sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater.
+2. `framework/sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater, and queues extended add-on builds.
 3. `framework/sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated
    from packagist in a specified amount of time, which implies they're no longer available there.
 4. `framework/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots